kubernetes-sigs/e2e-framework/ADOPTERS.md

 # E2E-Framework Adopters

 This project is used and loved by many in the Kubernetes community.
-While we are not aware of everyon using the project, below is a list of adopters (and/or contributors) who have agreed to share how they use the framework in their porjects.
+While we are not aware of everyone using the project, below is a list of adopters (and/or contributors) who have agreed to share how they use the framework in their porjects.

 ### Adding your story